With a degree in biochemistry, Leah works for a small biotechnology company and enjoys writing about science.

-With wild ancestors native to the Andes of South America, Guinea Pigs (also known as “cavies”) are rodents and require large volumes of fibrous grass to naturally wear down their teeth and stimulate their long digestive tract.
+With wild ancestors native to the Andes of South America, guinea pigs (also known as “cavies”) are rodents that require large volumes of fibrous grass to naturally wear down their teeth and stimulate their digestive tract.
 Their digestive tract is extremely long to digest the tough grass fibers, and it is difficult for guinea pigs to extract a lot of nutrition out of their primary food source.
 To increase the absorption of nutrients, they will excrete a type of stool known as a caecotrope.
 This excreted pellet allows the pig to obtain vitamin B, fiber, and beneficial bacteria.
-Most grass hay has similar nutritional content, so the type of hay is not as important as ensuring a consistent supply to keep the pig’s digestive tract moving and the teeth worn down.
+Most grass hay has similar nutritional content, so the type of hay is not as important as ensuring a consistent supply to keep the pig’s digestive tract moving and their teeth worn down.

 Hay Types for Guinea Pigs

 - Timothy grass (Phleum pratense) is the most common hay used by pet owners.
 It is native to Europe and the Mediterranean, with a flower head that is particularly beloved by cavies.
 Unfortunately, the pollen produced by the flower head can be very allergenic and bothers some humans.
 This hay can be purchased by the bale at farm supply stores or in smaller quantities at pet stores.
 If purchased as a large bale, it is important to maintain a dry storage location to prevent the growth of mold and fungus.

 - Orchard grass (Dactylis glomerata) is excellent for owners who are allergic to Timothy Hay and offers the same nutrition to cavies.
 It is native to Europe, Asia, and northern Africa.
 It is slightly sweeter than other grasses and is often preferred by livestock.